BStephenBB/giphy-search-app/README.md

 ### `npm run start`

 Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser. _Make sure you create and `.env.local` file in the root of your project with the giphy api key in it to run properly._ See `.env.config` for the exact formatting.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

+**Make sure you create an `.env.local` file in the root of your project with the giphy api key in it to run properly.** See `.env.config` for the exact formatting.
 Your env file should have `REACT_APP_GIPHY_KEY=api_key_here` in it.
-CRA also supports adding in api keys in the CLI, ie:
+CRA also supports adding in api keys in the CLI, if desired.

 The page will reload if you make edits.<br />